johnlarkin1/johnlarkin1.github.io/_posts/2025-10-01-teaching-a-computer-to-write.md

 ![basic-nn](https://www.researchgate.net/publication/336440220/figure/fig3/AS:839177277042688@1577086862947/A-illustration-of-neural-networks-NNs-a-a-basic-NN-is-composed-of-the-input-output.jpg)
 _Reference for the image.[^2]_{: .basic-center}

 The core structure of a neural network is the connections between all of the neurons.
-Each connection carries an activatino signal of varying strength.
+Each connection carries an activation signal of varying strength.
 If the incoming signal to a neuron is strong enough, then the signal is permeated through the next stages of the network.

 There is a input layer that feeds the data into the hidden layer.
 The outputs from the hidden layer are then passed to the output layer.
 Every connection between nodes carries a weight determining the amount of information that gets passed through.